OpenXAIProject/UncertintyAttention_DropMax/README.md

-# Explanable AI based on Uncertainty-Aware Attention and Adaptive Variational Softmax
-Uncetainty-Aware Attention for Reliable Interpretation and Prediction, and DropMax: Adaptive Variational Softmax
+# Uncetainty-Aware Attention for Reliable Interpretation and Prediction, and DropMax: Adaptive Variational Softmax

 <br />